Jackzmc/discord.selfbot/README.md

 Code is forked from [evie.selfbot](https://github.com/eslachance/evie.selfbot)

-Use evie.selfbot's, go check out my commands if you want sure.
+Use evie.selfbot's, not mine.
+If you REALLY want to, fine go check my commands.